Brabham BT21C car-by-car histories

 From late 1969 onwards, it gets much more difficult to determine whether cars described as BT21Cs are real BT21Cs or updated BT21As.
 The cars shown below could be third hand by this time.

 It is worth attempting a review of what we know by the spring of 1970.
-Of the three known cars, Delamore still had BT21C/8 and Andreini still had BT21C/16, but McGlothlin was not seen with BT21C/14 after the end of 1969.
-Of the unidentified cars from 1968, Nick Reynolds’ was with Gary Gove, Charlie Adams still had his car, Peter Roberts’ was with Wayne Spears, and Ted Thomas retained his car; but Howard Brown’s was not seen after 1969, Nick Craw’s was unknown after mid-1969, Mike Hayman was advertised in August 1969, and Jay Jamison’s was advertised in March 1970.
-So the cars of McGlothlin, Brown, Craw, Hayman and Jamison are added to the cars of Peter Goetz (BT21C/1), Edmund Hessert, Jerry Nelson, Malcolm Starr and Bob Welch, all of which went missing after 1968.
-So ten BT21Cs are missing going into the 1970 season, one of which is accounted for by Bill Baldwin’s second-hand car.
+Of the five known cars, Delamore still had BT21C/8, Adams still had BT21C/12 and Andreini still had BT21C/16, but Goetz was last seen with BT21C/1 at the end of 1968, and McGlothlin was not seen with BT21C/14 after the end of 1969.
+Of the unidentified cars from 1968, Nick Reynolds’ was with Gary Gove, Peter Roberts’ was with Wayne Spears, and Ted Thomas retained his car; but Howard Brown’s was not seen after 1969, Nick Craw’s was unknown after mid-1969, Mike Hayman was advertised in August 1969, and Jay Jamison’s was advertised in March 1970.
+So the cars of McGlothlin, Brown, Craw, Hayman and Jamison are added to the cars of Peter Goetz, Edmund Hessert, Jerry Nelson, Malcolm Starr and Bob Welch, all of which went missing after 1968.
+So ten BT21Cs are missing going into the 1970 season, one of which, perhaps Malcolm Starr's, is accounted for by Bill Baldwin’s second-hand car.

 Five new drivers move into BT21Cs for 1970, including Bruce Jensen, John Marshall, Bill Bovenizer, Quin Calhoun and John Babchek.
-It is quite possible that the other four BT21Cs continued to race at Regional level.
+It is quite possible that the other four BT21Cs continued to race at Regional level and have not yet appeared in the race results we have.

 Bruce Jensen (Kitchener, Ontario, Canada) raced a yellow #41 Brabham BT21C in Canadian and US Formula B events during 1970.
 He bought the car from Brabham dealer Fred Opert and it was yellow with a black stripe.
 It came with a Vegantune but that blew up and was replaced by a BRM twin cam.
 Jensen bought a Chevron B17 for 1971 and the Brabham is believed to have gone back to Fred Opert in that trade.